 Even mints without this sweetener are not a wise choice for canine consumption; they offer no nutritional benefits and can contribute to dental problems and obesity due to their sugar content.

 Stick to dog-friendly treats that are specially formulated for your pet’s health and well-being.
-Remember, keeping human treats like mints out of your dog’s reach ensures their safety and prevents accidental ingestion.
+Keeping human treats like mints out of your dog’s reach ensures their safety and prevents accidental ingestion.

 Potential Risks Of Feeding Mints To Dogs

 Feeding dogs mints may seem harmless.
 Still, many mints contain xylitol, a sugar substitute that is toxic to dogs.
 Even small amounts can cause harm.
-Additionally, peppermint oils in mints can upset a dog’s stomach.
+Peppermint oils in mints can upset a dog’s stomach.

 Can Mints Be Toxic To Dogs?